-- 7.11 There is no evidence that pre-conceptual irradiation of an individual can cause any abnormality in their offspring38.
-ARSAC does not consider that advice needs to be given concerning avoidance of conception for the majority of routine diagnostic administrations of radioactive substances. - 7.12 The foetal thyroid gland is known to concentrate radioiodine avidly during the second and third trimesters of pregnancy; during this period the quantity of radioactivity within the pregnant patient should not exceed 0.1 MBq of 125I or 0.03 MBq of 131I.
-Consideration of the diagnostic procedure 125I-84-101 (0.2 MBq 125I human albumin) has shown that this will decrease to below 0.1 MBq in 15 days: it is, therefore, unnecessary to issue any advice to delay pregnancy following this procedure. - 7.13 Of the diagnostic imaging procedures listed in Table 5.1, only 131I-93-143 (131I-iodide, thyroid metastases imaging after ablation) requires advice to delay pregnancy.
-Any administered activity of 131I greater than 30 MBq should be considered as a 'therapy' administration for radiation protection purposes; advice on pregnancy in Table 7.1 should be followed. - 7.14 In some circumstances it will be necessary to advise patients to avoid conceiving for a period following the administration of long-lived radioactive substances. - 7.15 The administration of therapeutic doses of ionic forms of longer-lived radionuclides is, however, a possible source of concern because of the appearance of larger quantities of such radionuclides in ejaculate and in sperm40.
-Following the therapeutic administration of 131I-iodide, 32P-phosphate or 89Sr-chloride it is advisable to instruct individuals to avoid conception for four months as this is greater than the lifecycle of a sperm cell. - 7.16 Individuals should be advised to avoid becoming pregnant for a period following therapy administration as given in Table 7.1.
-The administration of activities smaller than those indicated in Table 7.1 does not imply that the advisory period specified may be reduced.
+- 7.11 There is no evidence that pre-conceptual irradiation of an individual can cause any abnormality in their offspring[37].
+ARSAC does not consider that advice needs to be given concerning avoidance of conception for the majority of routine diagnostic administrations of radioactive substances. - 7.12 The foetal thyroid gland is known to concentrate radioiodine avidly during the second and third trimesters of pregnancy; during this period the quantity of radioactivity within the pregnant patient should not exceed 0.1MBq of 125I or 0.03MBq of 131I.
+Consideration of the diagnostic procedure 125I-84-101 (0.2MBq 125I human albumin) has shown that this will decrease to below 0.1MBq in 15 days: it is, therefore, unnecessary to issue any advice to delay pregnancy following this procedure. - 7.13 Of the diagnostic imaging procedures listed in table 5.1, only 131I-93-143 (131I-iodide, thyroid metastases imaging after ablation) requires advice to delay pregnancy.
+Any administered activity of 131I greater than 30MBq should be considered as a 'therapy' administration for radiation protection purposes; advice on pregnancy in table 7.1 should be followed. - 7.14 In some circumstances it will be necessary to advise patients to avoid conceiving for a period following the administration of long-lived radioactive substances. - 7.15 The administration of therapeutic doses of ionic forms of longer-lived radionuclides is, however, a possible source of concern because of the appearance of larger quantities of such radionuclides in ejaculate and in sperm[39].
+Following the therapeutic administration of 131I-iodide, 32P-phosphate or 89Sr-chloride it is advisable to instruct individuals to avoid conception for four months as this is greater than the lifecycle of a sperm cell.

-De die eertiere A ! .!
+7.16 Individuals should be advised to avoid becoming pregnant for a period following therapy administration as given in table 7.1.
+The administration of activities smaller than those indicated in table 7.1 does not imply that the advisory period specified may be reduced.

-Radioactive Substance For treatment of All activities up to (MBq) Avoid pregnancy (months)
+Radioactive All activities up to Avoid pregnancy

+substance For treatment of (MBq) (months)

-32 P-phosphate Polycythaemia and related disorders 200 3
+32 P-phosphate polycythaemia and related disorders 200 3

-89 Sr-chloride Bone metastases 150 24
+89 Sr-chloride bone metastases 150 24

-90 Y-colloid Arthritis 400 0
+90 Y-colloid arthritis 400 0

-131 I-iodide Benign thyroid disease 800 6 (at least)
+131 I-iodide benign thyroid disease 800 6 (at least)

-131 I-iodide Thyroid cancer 6000 6 (at least)
+131 I-iodide thyroid cancer 6000 6 (at least)

-131 I MIBG Malignancy 7500 3
+131 I mIBG malignancy 7500 3

-153 Sm-colloid Bone metastases 2600 1
+153 Sm-colloid bone metastases 2600 1

-169 Er-colloid Arthritis 400 0
+169 Er-colloid arthritis 400 0

-Table 7.1 Period following therapy administration for which individuals should be advised to avoid pregnancy
+Table 7.1 period following therapy administration for which individuals shouldbe advised to avoid pregnancy

-Diagnostic Administrations to Individuals who are Breastfeeding or Lactating
+Diagnostic administrations to individuals who are breastfeeding or lactating